Why couples argue about the same things

 After a long week, one of you recharges by going out.
 The other recharges by staying in.
 When Friday evening arrives, you're both exhausted and pulling in opposite directions.

-This is probably the most visible personality clash in relationships because it affects plans directly.
 But extraversion isn't just about being social vs. being quiet.
 It also covers assertiveness, excitement-seeking, and how much positive emotion you tend to broadcast.
 A couple might both be introverts but still clash because one is assertive and the other avoids confrontation.
+The assertive introvert makes decisions quickly and states preferences clearly.
+The conflict-avoidant introvert goes along with things and then feels resentful about it later.
+Same introversion.
+Different problem.

 Highly agreeable people tend to smooth things over.
 They accommodate.
 They let things slide to keep the peace.
 Less agreeable people are more direct.
 They'll name the problem, push for a resolution, and hold their ground.